Jlbillig/onto-tron-5000/README.md

 ## Troubleshooting

-If the ontology browser shows no classes or properties, verify that both ontology files are present in the root directory.
+-If the ontology browser shows no classes or properties, verify that both ontology files are present in the root directory.
-Make sure to check that port:5055 is not in use prior to running the application Check that flask is activated
+-Make sure to check that port:5055 is not in use prior to running the application.
+-Check that flask is activated.
-Any further problems please create an issue
+-Any further problems please create an issue

 ## License